andviro/noodle/README.md

 ## Notice of migration

-To further adapt to modern Golang vendoring tools such as [dep](https://github.com/golang/dep), Noodle development is being split into various sub-projects under umbrella Github organization @go-noodle.
+To further adapt to modern Golang vendoring tools such as [dep](https://github.com/golang/dep), Noodle development is being split into various sub-projects under umbrella Github organization [go-noodle](https://github.com/go-noodle).
 Please use new and improved [noodle](https://github.com/go-noodle/noodle) and [wok](https://github.com/go-noodle/noodle) for your new projects and address pull requests and issues there.

 [![Build
 Status](https://travis-ci.org/andviro/noodle.svg?branch=master)](https://travis-ci.org/andviro/noodle)